moejoe1996/github-demo/Git_complete_guide.md

 ## History

     `git log`: show the commit history in inverse chronological order.
-    `git log --oneline --graph --decorate`: show a history in a ncier way `git log --since="3 days ago"`: will bring the commits that happened in the last 3 days `git log -- <file>`: shows the commits that involves that file `git show <Commit id>`: shows the history of a commit
+    `git log --oneline --graph --decorate --all`: shows history in a nice way `git log --since="3 days ago"`: will bring the commits that happened in the last 3 days `git log -- <file>`: shows the commits that involves that file `git show <Commit id>`: shows the history of a commit

 ## Git Alias

+    To set new aliasses.
+For example to set a new alias for the git log command:
+        `git config --global alias.hist "<Full command without git>"`

+    To modify the config file
+        `code ~/.gitconfig`: it opens the config file to make changes.

+## Ignoring Unwanted files and Folders

+    This file will contain a expression per line with patterns that GIT will ignore.
+    `code .gitignore`: to create the file which GIT will ignore